palantir/policy-bot/README.md

 The set of requested reviewers will not include the author of the Pull Request or users who are not collaborators on the repository.

-When requiring admin approval, the set of admins can be determine by using `admin_scope`.
-Setting `admin_scope: "user"` will only select users directly added to the repository as admins; the `"team"` scope will automatically select users from admin teams;
-and the `"org"` scope will select any available admin on the org.

 #### Automatically Requesting Reviewers Example